ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

--- Loop the results of a function in an examine dialog -- Set auto-refresh to how often you want the func fired ChoGGi.ComFuncs.MonitorFunctionResults(func, arg1, arg2, etc args) -- Get some info about a thread (more info if HelperMod installed) ChoGGi.ComFuncs.RetThreadInfo(thread)
+-- Loop the results of a function in an examine dialog -- Set auto-refresh to how often you want the func fired ChoGGi.ComFuncs.MonitorFunctionResults(func, arg1, arg2, etc args) -- Get some info about a thread ChoGGi.ComFuncs.RetThreadInfo(thread)
 -- Checks a thread for a func name ChoGGi.ComFuncs.FindThreadFunc(thread, str)